CloudPirates-io/helm-charts/charts/rustfs/README.md

 A Helm chart for RustFS - High-performance distributed file system written in Rust with S3-compatible API.
 RustFS is a modern, efficient file system that provides S3-compatible APIs for cloud-native applications.

+> [!WARNING]
+> RustFS is currently in ALPHA stage.
+It is not recommended for production use by the publisher.

 ## Prerequisites

 - Kubernetes 1.19+